-The Foundation is a U S 501 (c) (3) organization non-profit.
+The Foundation is a U S 501 (c) (3) non-profit organization.
 All contributions are tax-deductible to the full extent of the law.
 The Foundation operates under a general license from the Department of Treasury, with oversight from the State Department.
 We meet regularly with the Chief of Mission of the United States Embassy in Havana.